wizardofzos/pyracf/docs/_build/markdown/RuleVerifier.md

 : Join method, ‘left’, ‘right’, ‘outer’, ‘inner’, or ‘cross’.
   See [pandas documentation](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.join.html) for the use of join methods.

-`join:` can also reference a saved table, for example, to match user IDs in *permits* with a dynamic list of user IDs, see [below](#save-join).
+`join` can also reference a saved table, for example, to match user IDs in *permits* with a dynamic list of user IDs, see [below](#save-join).

 ### save

 Save the result of the current selection as a local (within this verify() run) table name, so a subsequent rule can refer to the saved results by name.
-All results of the directives in the current rule are saved, except the `test:` directive and the matched (dynamic) field values.
+All results of the directives in the current rule are saved, except the `test` directive and the matched (dynamic) field values.
 Saving rule results may reduce processing time, especially when the results were derived from a `match` operation.

 An example where the APF data set names were used to select profiles, and the 3rd rule uses these profiles to verify corresponding records with access list info.